-All projects funded under the Global Match must be determined cost-effective, meaning the total costs of undertaking the project and maintaining, it for its useful life, must be less than the benefits the project will provide, in damages avoided or minimized.
-Project costs, maintenance costs for the useful life of the project, and previous damage costs are all included in a BCA to calculate the benefits the project will provide.
+All projects funded under the Global Match must be determined cost-effective, meaning the total costs of undertaking and maintaining the project throughout its useful life must be less than the benefits the project will provide in damages avoided or minimized.
+The BCA considers project costs, maintenance costs for the useful life of the project, and previous damage costs to calculate the benefits the project will provide.

 All projects considered for funding under the Global Match Strategy must be documented to be cost-effective using FEMA's Benefit-Cost Toolkit (current version).
-The Benefit-Cost Ratio (BCR) for the project must equal 1.0 or greater to be documented as cost-effective, meaning future benefits of a project exceed their current cost.
-COR3/SHMO will ensure a project's BCA meets FEMA requirements for cost-effectiveness prior to referring project to PRDOH for Global Match eligibility review.
-The COR3/SHMO will provide subapplicants with technical assistance to complete and document BCAs, if required and requested.
+The project's Benefit-Cost Ratio (BCR) must be equal to or greater than 1.0 to be documented as cost-effective, meaning that the future benefits of the project exceed its current cost.
+COR3/SHMO will ensure the project's BCA meets FEMA requirements for cost-effectiveness prior to referring the project to PRDOH for Global Match eligibility review.